jph98/scripts/javascript-snippets.md

 Constructors
 ------------

-Two ways of creating objects:
+Two ways of creating objects (there are no classes in Javascript - just prototypes).

+Can create a simple object and assign properties with:

+	var person = new Object();
+	person.name = "Bob";
+	person['age'] = 30;

+The prototype is an in-built property of every object in Javascript accessed with:

+	person.__proto__;

+This is the same as above (n.b. this is set on Person not person):

+	Person.prototype.name = "Bob";

-Constructor style for creating objects
+1. Constructor style for defining an object (this is ALWAYS AN anonymous function):

  	// constructor version
 	function Person(name) {
 	    this.name = name;
 	}

+You can assign this as well (n.b. this is always set on Person, not person):

+	var Person = function Person(name) {
+	    this.name = name;
+	}

+then instantiating it with:

+	person = new Person("Bob");

+We can further add functions to this using the prototype as the basis for it:

+	Person.prototype.getDecoratedName = function() {
+	    return "-" + this.name + "-";
+	};

-Object literal style for creating objects
+2. Object literal style allows you to create singletons:

 	var person = {
 	    name: 'Jon',